tkadamson/Oregon-Housing-Dashboard/README.md

 Similarly, for both the Oregon and US data, we used API calls to get the 2014-2019 median rents, and uploaded them to MongoDB as a separate state and national record.

 ### Flask App API
+After all the data was loaded into MongoDB, we built a Flask app to display each record in a unique route.
+The home route contained a redirect for the project main page (see detailed explanation below) and the api/v1/home route displayed a page on how to use the API as well as links to each endpoint.

+After these landing pages, we built one route to the US data, one route to Oregon data, and a county route that took the county in the url and used that to call the selected county's record.
+Each page displayed the MongoDB record in jsonified format so that we could later call the data into our javascript file (see below)

 ### Visulaizations Page (With Javascript)